Denisdrk6/PlatformerGame/README.md

    You will have some enemies on your way home, jump on their heads or throw them a snow ball to calm them.

-   There're some coins and hearts along the way, for a full 100% run you will end with 14 coins and 5 hearts.
+   There're some coins and hearts along the way, for a full 100% run you will end with 14 coins, 5 hearts and 2175 points.

+   Speedrunning the game should give you a timer of 120.

+   The points system works as follows: Birds are worth 100 points, Ground monsters for 75 points, coins add 50 points and losing a heart -200 points.

    There's also a selection of debugging keys enabling God mode, seeing the colisions/logic of the game,and starting from the first/second level.